 Classical guitars are ideal for beginners.
 The nylon strings on a classical guitar are much kinder to fingers than acoustic guitars and ensure you don’t get put off at the first hurdle.
-When choosing a guitar for beginners, I would recommend looking at a price range of between £40 and £60 (for a full size version) and up to £100 for a solid wood top.
+When choosing a guitar for beginners, I would recommend looking at a price range of between £50 and £60 (for a full size version) and up to £100 for a solid wood top.

-The Rocket XF Series is our most popular classical guitar.
+The XF Series is our most popular classical guitar.
 They are favoured within the Education Sector; with Schools and Music Services purchasing them for whole class tuition.
-The Rocket XF Series are robustly built, hold their tuning very well and most importantly are extremely durable.
-This, along with being well priced make the Rocket classical guitars great value for money.
+The XF Series are robustly built, hold their tuning very well and most importantly are extremely durable.
+This, along with being well priced make the classical guitars great value for money.
 Not only that, but they come with a bag, capo and plectrum, giving you everything you need to start playing.

-Similar to the Rocket Guitars, the Valencia Student Series is very popular within Education and has been a go to for many years; building itself an outstanding reputation.
+Similar to the XF Guitars, the Valencia Student Series is very popular within Education and has been a go to for many years; building itself an outstanding reputation.
 Recently the Valencia Series has had a bit of a makeover, with better quality woods being used (basswood top, back and sides, rather than laminated), giving it a nicer sounding tone.
 As a result, the finish on this guitar is very nice and the overall quality is perfect for a beginner.
-Due to the Rocket Guitar offering better value for money, the Valencia has been bumped to number 2 on the list, but that isn't to take anything away from the Valencia.
+Due to the xf Guitar offering better value for money, the Valencia has been bumped to number 2 on the list, but that isn't to take anything away from the Valencia.

-is a great choice.
+If you are on a budget or are purchsing with an unsure mindset of whether the guitar is the right chioce then the 3rd Avenue Classical Guitar is a great choice.
 This guitar is well made and has a good intoation as well as holding its tuning, offering a great value for money.
 They are available in a variety of sizes and colours, as well as coming in handy packs, giving you everything you need to start learning, which makes them ideal for children.